Internationally Recognized Trial Attorneys

 FORFEITURE INFORMATION CENTER

-American forfeiture law is hardly new—it originates in the British Navigation Acts of the mid-17th century.
-But over the past thirty years, the government’s use of forfeiture confiscation laws has expanded exponentially.
-The Justice Department’s National Assets Seizure and Forfeiture Fund seized $27 million from drug-related forfeitures when in was established in 1985.
-The total take climbed to $875 million by 1992, and to over $4 billion by 2014.
+American forfeiture law originates in the British Navigation Acts of the mid-17th century.
+However, the government’s use of forfeiture confiscation laws has expanded exponentially since their advent in the UK.
+The Justice Department’s National Assets Seizure and Forfeiture Fund seized over $4 billion from drug-related forfeitures in 2014.
 Although the stated purpose of American law enforcement agencies is to use forfeiture laws as a deterrence against illegal activity, police and prosecutors have funded their operations with money derived from forfeited property.
-Not surprisingly, asset forfeiture has become of law enforcement’s weapons of choice.
+Unsurprisingly, asset forfeiture has become one of law enforcement’s most useful weapons.

-Under our system, asset forfeiture may occur not just as part of a property owner’s criminal conviction, but also in cases where criminal charges are never brought—let alone proven.
-Indeed, the U.S. Supreme Court has upheld forfeiture statutes allowing “civil forfeiture” even against innocent property owners!
+Under the current system, asset forfeiture may occur not just as part of a property owner’s criminal conviction, but also in cases where criminal charges are never brought or proven.
+Indeed, the U.S. Supreme Court has upheld forfeiture statutes allowing “civil forfeiture” even against innocent property owners.

 Criminal and Civil forfeiture laws operate differently, but both are premised on the idea that the forfeitable assets were derived from criminal activity or facilitated it.
 Criminal forfeiture is considered part of the property owner’s punishment, occurring only after a criminal conviction.
-But civil forfeiture does not require a criminal conviction against the owner of the confiscated property.
-Civil forfeiture law has been strongly criticized as a constitutional violation and a serious assault on private property rights.
-It occurs every day.
+The requirement of conviction is one way in which Civil forfeiture is different from the Criminal version.
+Because civil forfeiture does not require a criminal conviction against the owner of the confiscated property, the practice has been strongly criticized as a constitutional violation and a serious assault on private property rights.

 Criminal forfeiture requires a criminal conviction.
 The government confiscates the property and/or assets involved in the criminal activity as part of the offender’s punishment for a crime.